scality/metalk8s/docs/installation-guide/quickstart.rst

    master-node-02         Ready     etcd,master                   1h        v1.11.7
    node-01                Unknown   node                          17s

-5. The new  node now need to be installed to change its status from Unknown to Ready.
-You go into the master-bootstrap pod ...
+5. The new node now needs to be deployed to change its status from Unknown to Ready.
+Obtaining a shell into the master-bootstrap pod ...

 .. code-block:: shell

-   $ kubectl -ti -n kube-system exec salt-master-bootstrap bash
+   $ kubectl -ti -n kube-system exec salt-master-bootstrap bash --kubeconfig /etc/kubernetes/admin.conf

-Try first to ping the new master node ...
+Try first to ping the new node

 .. code-block:: shell